 Functional currencies of the Company's individual entities represent the currency of the primary economic environment in which the entity operates.
 Transactions in foreign currencies are translated to the appropriate functional currency at foreign exchange rates that approximate those on the date of the transaction.
-Monetary assets and liabilities denominated in foreign currencies are translated to the appropriate functional currency at foreign exchange rates that approximate those on the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated to the appropriate functional currency at foreign exchange rates at the financial position date.
 Foreign exchange differences arising on translation are recognized in earnings except for monetary items that are designated as part of the Group's net investment of a foreign operation.
 These are recognized in other comprehensive income (loss) until the net investment is disposed, at which time, the cumulative amount is reclassified to the income statement.
 Non-monetary assets that are measured in a foreign currency at historical cost are translated using the exchange rate at the date of the transaction.